Malaysian diaspora: Citizenship

 Malaysians can acquire their citizenship in several ways.
 Anyone born to at least one Malaysian parent on Malaysian soil is considered to be a Malaysian citizen at birth.
 For persons born outside Malaysia, they will automatically become Malaysian citizen if they were born to a Malaysian father and their births were registered with Malaysian diplomatic missions within one year.
 However, a 2024 constitutional amendment has made it eligible for both overseas Malaysian father or mother to pass down their Malaysian citizenship to their overseas-born child, but this amendment has yet to officially come into force.

-Malaysian citizens may lose their citizenship in two ways, either by voluntary renunciation, or deprivation by the Malaysian governtment if they were found to have voluntarily acquired foreign citizenship, voted in an foreign election, or acquired a foreign passport (but not including marriage).
+Malaysian citizens may lose their citizenship in two ways, either by voluntary renunciation, or deprivation by the Malaysian government if they were found to have voluntarily acquired foreign citizenship, voted in a foreign election, or acquired a foreign passport (but not including marriage).

 A person who acquired his Malaysian citizenship by naturalization may also be deprived of his citizenship if he: